 The assessment process works much like having your house appraised before a sale.
 The assessor records the details about your house -- age, amenities, number of rooms, square footage -- and looks for similar houses that sold in the previous few months.
 If, say, all the house on your street were build at the same time, on the same floor plan, and four of them sold recently for $200,000, that's probably how your house will be assessed.

 You may pay tax on the full assessed value of your house, but many local governments only tax some of it.
 California, for example, offers a $7,000 homestead exemption to residents who own their homes.
 An assessed value of $200,000 would be taxed at $193,000.
-Washington state offers exemptions for senior citizens and disabled residents.
-Taxable values on identical houses can turn out very differently if one house has a resident homeowner, say, and the other is a rental.
+Washington state offers exemptions for senior citizens and disabled residents whose annual income falls below $40,000.

 If you think your tax rate's too high, you can complain to your elected officials.
 If your assessment's too high, you can talk to the assessor's office.
 If you can show the market has dropped since the last assessment, you may get a reduction.